 Welcome to the home of Joe Klingler, award-winning author of the thrillers Tune Up, Mash Up, RATS—and the noir mystery Missing Mona.
-JK regularly writes about the interplay of people and technology.
+Joe writes action-packed suspense novels about the interplay of people and technology.
 He also enjoys all types of music and motorcycles, so they sneak in too.
 Please sign-up for JK-News so he can keep in touch.
 Thank you for visiting.